otrv4/otrv4/otrv4.md

 knowledge of the application network stack) should define a known shared session state from the higher-level protocol as `phi'`, as well as include the values imposed by this specification.
-Notice that the inclusion of the query message or the whitespace tag depends on the mode the protocol is initialized.
+Notice that the inclusion of the query message or the whitespace tag depends on the mode the protocol is initialized with.
 In the case of OTRv4-standalone and OTRv4-interactive-only modes, these values are not included.

 Note that varible length fields are encoded as DATA.
 If `phi'` is a string, it